JuliaGeometry/DelaunayTriangulation.jl/docs/src/manual/predicate_kernels.md

 ## Will disabling exact predicates give me better performance?

-It is also not even the case that using inexact predicates will give you better performance than if you were to use robust predicates. `Adaptive()`'s performance is typically similar to `Fast()`, with the exception of queries on collinear points.
-This exception is irrelevant, though, as `Fast()` is not even reliable when used on collinear points. `Exact()` is a bit slower, but its performance is still not terrible compared to `Fast()` since ExactPredicates.jl uses clever filters that typically do as much work as `Fast()` or `Adaptive()` would.
-Thus, the only cases where performance is improved significantly using `Fast()` is exactly in the cases where you do not want to be using `Fast()`.
+It is also not even the case that using inexact predicates will give you better performance than if you were to use robust predicates. `AdaptiveKernel()`'s performance is typically similar to `FastKernel()`, with the exception of queries on collinear points.
+This exception is irrelevant, though, as `FastKernel()` is not even reliable when used on collinear points. `ExactKernel()` is a bit slower, but its performance is still not terrible compared to `FastKernel()` since ExactPredicates.jl uses clever filters that typically do as much work as `FastKernel()` or `AdaptiveKernel()` would.
+Thus, the only cases where performance is improved significantly using `FastKernel()` is exactly in the cases where you do not want to be using `FastKernel()`.

-You should always benchmark your problems to see if using `Fast()` over the robust kernels `Adaptive()` or `Exact()`, if you choose to do, will actually give you better performance.
+You should always benchmark your problems to see if using `FastKernel()` over the robust kernels `AdaptiveKernel()` or `ExactKernel()`, if you choose to do, will actually give you better performance.

 ## Can I check if my computed triangulation is valid?

 When you are not using robust predicates, you may want to check if your computed triangulation is actually a valid Delaunay triangulation.
 We provide the function `DelaunayTriangulation.validate_triangulation` for this purpose.
 This functionality is quite slow to use and is not currently optimised or well-documented (contributions towards addressing these issues are welcome), but it will work.
-One important note is that this check does actually use predicates in certain areas, so this check is still not guaranteed to be 100% accurate without robust predicates (by default, `validate_triangulation` will use the `Exact()` kernel).
+One important note is that this check does actually use predicates in certain areas, so this check is still not guaranteed to be 100% accurate without robust predicates (by default, `validate_triangulation` will use the `ExactKernel()` kernel).
 Here is an example of its use.

 ```julia
 using DelaunayTriangulation